seanyvesroy/fizz_buzz_multithreaded/README.md

 a -2 it keeps the use_ptr pointed at the -2 so all other consumer threads will also see it.
 When a consumer thread consumes a -2 it finishes.

-*Ordering Output*

-Since thread scheduling is nondeterministic, the previous two solutions do not always produce output in the same order.
-This program attempts, meaning it is not fully working, to fix that problem using an ordering variable and ordering condition variable.

 **Files**